cuemacro/chartpy/README.md

 and edit the get_engine method in Chart), so it's basically future proof for whatever new chart libraries come along, with relatively small changes to your code base.

+# Contributors

+Contributors are always welcome for finmarketpy, findatapy and chartpy.
+If you'd like to contribute, have a look at [Planned Features](PLANNED_FEATURES.md] for areas we're looking for help on.
+Or if you have any ideas for improvements to the libriares please let us know too!

 # chartpy examples

 In chartpy/examples you will find several demos